To analyze and contextualize your data in

 - Analyze the quality of the data.
 For example, check if all the required information is present in the data object.

-An all-important piece of your data integration pipelines is contextualization, a process that combines machine learning, a powerful rules engine, and domain knowledge to map resources from different source systems to each other in the CDF data model.
+An all-important piece of your data integration pipelines is contextualization.
+This process combines machine learning, a powerful rules engine, and domain knowledge to map resources from different source systems to each other in the